 Angular Leaf Spot is caused by the bacterium Pseudomonas and generally occurs in periods of wet weather.
 Again, it looks how it sounds – like spots that turn brown, then transparent, then disintegrate and fall out of the leaf, forming a rectangular hole.
 On squashes and watermelon it tends to look more variable in size and is surrounded by a yellow halo.
 Eventually it will infect fruit with small, circular lesions.
 To prevent the disease, avoid overhead watering and handling plants when wet, and rotate crops.
 Always clean up diseased crop residues by plowing under, bagging and throwing away, or burning immediately after harvest.
 Once the disease has been spotted, you can try the baking soda spray above.
 Like PM, Angular Leaf Spot does not usually kill plants, and they will generally outgrow it if conditions dry out.

 Downy Mildew (DM) is like PM and most other diseases in that it prefers moist conditions.
 It has a strong preference for cucumber plants, especially late in the season.
 It starts as yellow spots on the leaves, which look gray or purple and fuzzy on the undersides, and progresses rapidly to form angular lesions followed by brown, dry, curled leaves.
 It needs living tissue to survive, but it can be blown into northern areas by summer storms.
 Prevent the disease by maintaining good air circulation and never handling wet plants.
 Resistant varieties are few since the disease adapted and overcame previous genetic resistance.
-When it appears, quickly dispose of affected plants to avoid transmitting the disease to healthy ones, or try the baking powder spray.
+When it appears, quickly dispose of affected plants to avoid transmitting the disease to healthy ones, or try the baking soda spray.